poconnor-pilz/mgrpc-java/readme.md

 ## Security/Authentication

-Note that we cannot secure the channel fully using JWT.
+Note that we cannot secure the channel fully using JWT alone.
 This is because even if the device can reject an initial request the replies are published to a topic on the broker.
-So another client can wildcard subscribe to those.
-So we would need to secure the broker separately with policies.
+So another client could wildcard subscribe to those.
+However because the topic contains the clientId it would not be hard to make policies for clients that only allow that client to access to that clients channels.
 Another way to do it would be to make a kubernetes service that exposes grpc over https.
 Then that service only has access to the broker.
 It forwards requests to the mqtt service. https://stackoverflow.com/questions/58555788/generically-forwarding-a-grpc-call https://github.com/ejona86/grpc-java/blob/grpc-proxy/examples/src/main/java/io/grpc/examples/grpcproxy/GrpcProxy.java